FilippoMazzara/Progetto_IFO/README.md

 session to install the GeneApp package current development version from Github. (not in a docker container)

-GeneApp works on Windows, Mac, or Linux.
+GeneApp works on Windows and Linux.
 It can run locally, even without an Internet connection or you can also run the app as a web application on a server.

 - Required: [R](https://cran.r-project.org/) version 4.2.0 or later